Perovskites are materials that share a crystal structure similar to the mineral called perovskite, which consists of calcium titanium oxide (CaTiO3).

 The report also provides a list of perovskite display companies, datasheets and brochures of pQD film solutions, an introduction to perovskite materials and processes, an introduction to emerging display technologies and more.

-Perovskite-Info is proud to present our first market report, The Perovskite for the Display Industry Market Report.
+Perovskite-Info is proud to announce an update to our Perovskite for the Display Industry Market Report.
 This market report, brought to you by the world's leading perovskite and OLED industry experts, is a comprehensive guide to next-generation perovskite-based solutions for the display industry that enable efficient, low cost and high-quality display devices.
+The report is now updated to January 2022.

 Reading this report, you'll learn all about: